WokFriedE/CheckMate/README.md

         - There should be a card or info about all currently checked out items
         - Clicking would bring them to a punishments page (if overdue)
    2. User Dashboard - History
-      - Title: User Dashboard - Quick View
+      - Title: User Dashboard - History
       - User Story: Student wants to view all their checked out items and when.
       - Story Points: 2
       - DOR: